David Dubal: Lecturer

 Dubal is currently the host and instructor of the weekly Piano Evenings with David Dubal series, held at Good Shepherd-Faith Presbyterian Church in New York City.
 Dubal "provides historical and musical context for each week's repertoire selections, performed by a rotating lineup of acclaimed pianists."

 Dubal has lectured numerous times at New York's Metropolitan Museum of Art since the 1980s, to include lectures on Beethoven, a 200th birthday lecture on Frederic Chopin and Robert Schumann in 2010, three lectures in 2011 on Russian Romantic composers, and four lectures in 2012 on La Belle Époque.
 He gave three lectures (on Chopin, Liszt, and the history of the piano) at the 1993 Van Cliburn International Piano Competition.
 Dubal has given interviews on the subjects of the great pianists, music history and tradition, and the century of social change to the Snapshots Music and Arts Foundation, and these interviews are available to hear at their website.

 Current and recent broadcasting activity

 Dubal is the host of The Piano Matters, a program of comparative piano performances that can be heard on WWFM and other US radio stations.
 He also hosts Reflections from the Keyboard, a weekly exploration of piano recordings, heard on WQXR-FM.

+Dubal co-hosts with Jack Kohl a series of conversations between them, the episodes of which can be accessed at YouTube and Substack.

 In the late 1990s, Dubal hosted a series of radio programs titled The American Century, focusing on musical works of the 20th century written by American composers.
 Many episodes of this series have been archived at YouTube.